Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 It also uses packet pair probing to estimate connection bandwidth, although in live configurations it has only an informative use.

-Buffering and pacing SRT packets by QUIC SHOULD be done with the understanding that would interfere with the corresponding SRT mechanisms.
+Buffering and pacing of SRT packets by QUIC SHOULD be done with the understanding that this would interfere with the corresponding SRT mechanisms.
-Alternatively, SRT may implement a pacer on top of QUIC’s congestion control and probing provisions in order to abstract the complexity for the live streaming use cases.
+Alternatively, SRT may implement a pacer on top of QUIC’s congestion control and probing mechanisms to abstract the complexity associated with live streaming use cases.

 ## Connection Mitigation

-QUIC utilizes Connection UUID in order to distinguish between connections (compared to the IP:Port scheme used by UDP and TCP).
+QUIC utilizes Connection UUID to distinguish between connections (compared to the IP:Port scheme used by UDP and TCP).
 This enables already established connections to be handed over seamlessly across network interfaces without requiring a new handshake/negotiation.
 SRT may expand on this to enable network bonded delivery workflows to switch between optimal transports without a latency hit.